maciejpirog/cpp-effects/README.md

 ## A quick example: lightweight cooperative threads

-As a sneak preview, we can use effect handlers to define our own tiny library for cooperative lightweight threads.
-The programmer's interface for threads will consist of two functions, `yield` and `fork`, together with a class that serves as a scheduler:
+As a sneak preview, we can use effect handlers to define our own tiny library for cooperative lightweight (threads)[example/threads.cpp].
+The programmer's interface will consist of two functions, `yield` and `fork`, together with a class that implements a scheduler:

 ```cpp
 void yield();                          // Used by a thread to give up control